 Pre-existing condition coverage could be necessary for seniors, depending on their current health and lifestyle.

-If you are a senior that is worried about your pre-existing condition worsening during traveling or you have a dormant pre-existing condition that you are worried could flare up during your trip, you may want to consider getting a travel medical insurance plan with some form of pre-existing condition coverage.
+If you are a senior who is worried about your pre-existing condition worsening during traveling, or you have a dormant pre-existing condition that you are worried could flare up during your trip, you may want to consider getting a travel medical insurance plan with some form of pre-existing condition coverage.

-Travel Insurance for Seniors That Cover Pre-existing Conditions
+Travel Insurance for Seniors That Covers Pre-existing Conditions

 The following travel medical insurance plans can offer some form of coverage for pre-existing conditions.